EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Install-roles-using-Server-Manager.md

 Perform these steps on CL1.

 1. Logon as **ad\Administrator**.
-1. Start Server Manager.
+1. Open Server Manager.
-1. In the left pane, click **All Server**.
+1. In the left pane, click **All Servers**.
 1. In the context-menu of **VN1-SRV2**, click **Add Roles and Features**.
 1. In the Add Rules and Features Wizard, on the page **Before You Begin**, click **Next >**.
 1. On the page **Installation Type**, ensure **Role-based or feature-base installation** is selected and click **Next >**.